The first 13 things a new prepper should learn

 2. Learn how to find and purify water

-Water is the big thing that's important for just about everyone in a survival situation.
+Water is the big thing that's essential for just about everyone in a survival situation.

 While you can go a few days without water before you die of dehydration, you'll quickly become incapacitated.